timofeysie/nextjs-markdown-blog/writings/testing-ngrx.md

 ```

 Also, these tests for the reducers are in the counter component tests.
 Should these tests be moved to the store directory?
 I think the component tests might want to do something like snapshot testing.
 Is that done in Angular?
 It becoming standard in the React world.

+## Summary

+NgRx is a powerful enterprise way to deal with complexity in large applications.
+Examples of actually how to test this kind of code is less covered.
+Even the official code examples wont function without some help.

+I hope you enjoyed the read.
+Use the hashtag #testing-ngrx and the link below on Twitter for any comments or feedback.